Physical / Normal Growth

 Symptoms

-• the color change progressing visibly day by day
+• the color shift progressing visibly day by day rather than appearing all at once

 Causes